Interdisciplinary Health Education Learning Program (IHELP)

 For general information about the program, please contact the IHELP Fellows Program Director, Dr. Cynthia T Walley at firstname.lastname@example.org

-Mercy College Programs of Mental Health Counseling, Marriage and Family Counseling, School Counseling, and Occupational Therapy are proud to announce the Interdisciplinary Health Education Learning Program (IHELP) for students interested in working in the area of behavioral health with children, adolescents, and transitional youth (e.g., college) in economically disadvantaged and underserved communities after graduation.
-This project will allow Mercy College Fellows in the above four health profession programs to participate in hands-on approaches to preventive health care education in underserved communities during their fieldwork experiences, while advancing their learning about other related fields.
+Mercy University Programs of Mental Health Counseling, Marriage and Family Counseling, School Counseling, and Occupational Therapy are proud to announce the Interdisciplinary Health Education Learning Program (IHELP) for students interested in working in the area of behavioral health with children, adolescents, and transitional youth (e.g., college) in economically disadvantaged and underserved communities after graduation.
+This project will allow Mercy University Fellows in the above four health profession programs to participate in hands-on approaches to preventive health care education in underserved communities during their fieldwork experiences, while advancing their learning about other related fields.

-Mercy College has designed its IHELP program to expand internship opportunities that provide services for children, adolescents, and transitional-aged youth who are at risk for behavioral health disorders in high need and high demand areas for graduate Fellows in the four listed programs.
+Mercy University has designed its IHELP program to expand internship opportunities that provide services for children, adolescents, and transitional-aged youth who are at risk for behavioral health disorders in high need and high demand areas for graduate Fellows in the four listed programs.
 Integration of behavioral health care into primary care settings will be a focus of all grant activities.
 IHELP will support the goal for Fellows to practice in settings that provide services to the above populations in high need high demand areas, particularly in Bronx County in New York City, after graduation.

 We are reaching out to you, as a valued field instructor who will be (will continue to be) supervising one of our students in the Fall.
 This student intern has been chosen to participant in the IHELP program and are we asking for your support.
 Compensation to you will be in the form of many valuable online trainings in evidenced based training, including the areas of trauma-informed care, mental health, and telehealth and tele-therapy, in addition to a monetary compensation of $500 dollars.